Skip to Content

 What is Emulsification?

-Emulsification is a cooking term that describes combining ingredients that do not naturally mix, such as oil and balsamic vinegar, and making them stay together using an emulsifier.
+Emulsification is a fancy word for combining ingredients that do not naturally mix, such as oil and balsamic vinegar and making them stay together using an emulsifier.

 What is an Emulsifier?